-Under Alternative 1, all management of mutton snapper would be retained by the Councils.
+In Alternative 1, all management of mutton snapper would be retained by the Councils.
 The regulations outlined in Tables 1 and 2 would remain in effect, along with season opening and closing dates and current permissible gears.
 Currently, the mutton snapper season opens for both Councils on January 1.

 Alternative 2 would determine specific recreational management items for delegation to the State of Florida for mutton snapper, including: Option 2a- size limits; Option 2b- seasons; Option 2c- bag limits; and Option 2d- minor modifications to existing gear.
 Multiple options may be selected as preferred for this alternative, thereby delegating one or multiple facets of recreational fisheries management to the State of Florida.
-The Councils would remain responsible for setting ACLs and implementing AMs, as defined in the Magnuson-Stevens Act.
+It is the Joint Council Committees' preference that the Councils remain responsible for establishing and implementing ACLs and AMs.

-Alternative 3 would determine specific commercial management items for delegation to the State of Florida for mutton snapper, including: Option 3a- size limits; Option 3b- seasons; Option 3c- bag limits; and Option 3d- minor modifications to existing gear.
+Alternative 3 would determine specific commercial management items for delegation to the State of Florida for mutton snapper, including: Option 3a- size limits; Option 3b- seasons; Option 3c- trip limits; and Option 3d- minor modifications to existing gear.
 Multiple options may be selected as preferred for this alternative, thereby delegating one or multiple facets of commercial fisheries management to the State of Florida.
-The Councils would remain responsible for setting ACLs and implementing AMs, as defined in the Magnuson-Stevens Act.
+It is the Joint Council Committees' preference that the Councils remain responsible for establishing and implementing ACLs and AMs.